- Members Holiday Party

 Education and Public Programs: Interns will assist with the implementation of educational programming for school, camp and other youth groups.
 They will also train as docents in order to interpret the museum’s collections for visitors.
 Other duties will include assisting with content research, development of family and community programs and volunteer management.
 Interns may be asked to assist with special events and offsite outreach programs as needed.

-Exhibitions: Interns will work with the Curatorial staff, under the direction of the V.P. of Collections and Exhibitions, to develop and install exhibitions components.
+Exhibitions: Interns will work with the Curatorial staff, under the direction of the Curator of Collections and Exhibitions, to develop and install exhibitions components.
 Depending on the project, interns will likely work across curatorial disciplines (including the library, photo archive, conservation, and registration) to research objects and exhibit scripts, write label drafts, update the collections database when necessary, and learn object handling, preparation and installation techniques.
 Interns with skills in other areas such as graphic design, audio and video editing, animation development, fabrication of hands-on components, and other creative activities applicable to exhibits are highly desirable and encouraged to highlight these skills when applying for the internship.

 Registrar: Interns will work with the Registrar to document and process new acquisitions and loans to and from the collection.
 The interns will learn proper nomenclature for cataloguing museum collections, how to use the collections database, and the filing systems for paper records.
 Interns will also learn proper object handling and storage of museum objects.
 Tasks may include but are not limited to: exhibition preparation and installation, processing and rehousing of collections, filing and data entry, as well as administrative tasks as necessary.